mui/material-ui/docs/src/pages/customization/css-in-js/css-in-js.md

 ## Sheets manager

-We use a [reference counting](https://en.wikipedia.org/wiki/Reference_counting) algorithm in order to attach and detach the style sheets only once per (styles, theme) couple.
+The sheets manager uses a [reference counting](https://en.wikipedia.org/wiki/Reference_counting) algorithm in order to attach and detach the style sheets only once per (styles, theme) couple.
 This technique provides an important performance boost when re-rendering instances of a component.

 When only rendering on the client, that's not something you need to be aware of.
 However, when rendering on the server you do.
 You can read more about [Server Rendering](/guides/server-rendering).